-Share-based payments settled in cash are accounted for as liabilities at fair value until settled.
-The liability is recognised over the vesting period and is revalued at every reporting date and on settlement.
-Any changes in the liability are recognised in profit or loss.
+Share-based payments are accounted for as liabilities at fair value until the date of settlement.
+The liability is recognised over the vesting period and is revalued at every reporting date up to and including the date of settlement.
+All changes in the fair value of the liability are recognised in operating expenses (staff costs).
+The awards vest over the specified period of service and/or once the performance conditions are met.